-The Office of the State Auditor has seen some confusion over the differences between Fire Department accounts and Relief Association accounts.
-While the handling of them has improved, it is important to take a moment to make sure that your entity is handling its accounts correctly.
+The Office of the State Auditor has seen some confusion over the differences between Fire Department accounts and Fire Relief Association accounts.
+While the handling of them has improved, it is important to take a moment to make sure that your township is handling its accounts correctly.

-A city council or town board of supervisors is required to have full control over all their municipality's financial matters.
+A town board of supervisors is required to have full control over all of the town's financial matters.
 Most fire departments in Minnesota are municipal fire departments, not separately-incorporated non-profit firefighting corporations.
-Fire department checking accounts outside the control of a city council or town board of supervisors have been a particular concern both to fire departments and to municipalities.
+Fire department checking accounts outside the control of a town board of supervisors have been a particular concern both to fire departments and to townships.